Undergraduate Academic Advising

 Remember that volunteering is an important and often large commitment, and you should keep in mind your school and work commitments before applying to volunteer.

 A degree in Psychology is a great foundation for many different careers.
-Concordia Career and Planning Services offers career counseling, workshops, a careers library, and more, including information specificially geared to Psychology students.
+Concordia Career Counselling and Educational Transitions offers career counseling, workshops, a careers library, and more, including information specificially geared to Psychology students.
 Many professors are happy to give you their prospective - don't hesitate to use those office hours.

 As a rule of thumb, plan to devote three hours of study time for each hour of class time.
 At times, and in particular courses, this will need to be increased.
 Students who work and/or volunteer part-time more than 15 hours/per week are likely to struggle with a full course load of 4-5 courses/semester.